sjkayle/game-center/README.md

 To add a new game, simply add a new object inside the `games` array in the [games.ts](./src/config/games.ts) file, and then develop the components or reuse existing components necessary for the new game.

+### Design

+I have no experience creating something with Canvas 2D or WebGL yet _(but I am very much willing to learn it!)_, so I just went with creating simple strokes in SVG for visual representation of the pipes.

+The SVG files are located in the [public assets](../src/public/assets/images/) folder.

 ## Steps to Launch

 ### Live demo